jimchen1551/MPCS/Computer Science/Operating systems/Process management/Process synchronization/Problems/Dining-philosophers problem.md

 - to allocate several resources among several processes in a deadlock-free and starvation-free manner
 ## Solutions
 1. [[Semaphores]]
+   to remedy the [[deadlock]] problem,
+   1. Allow at most four philosophers to be sitting simultaneously at the table.
+   2. Allow a philosopher to pick up her chopsticks only if both chopsticks are available.
+   3. Use an asymmetric solution.
 2. [[Monitors]]